thewca/wca-regulations-translations/japanese/README.md

 This directory contains the Japanese version of the official [World Cube Association Competition Regulations](https://worldcubeassociation.org/regulations/) repository.

+At this time, no further updates of the Japanese version are requested.
+For more information, please contact the [Regional Delegate for Japan](https://www.worldcubeassociation.org/delegates#asia-east-southeast).

 ## Credits

 The following people helped with the translation or by giving valuable feedback: